This practice note includes detailed advice on:

 Practice notes are issued by the Law Society for the use and benefit of its members.
 They represent the Law Society's view of good practice in a particular area.
 They are not intended to be the only standard of good practice that solicitors can follow.
 You are not required to follow them, but doing so will make it easier to account to oversight bodies for your actions.

-This practice note provides an overview of OFR and therefore all parts of the Code are relevant.
-However, the following sections of the SRA Handbook are of particular interest:
+This practice note provides an overview of OFR and therefore all parts of the SRA’s Code of Conduct are relevant.
+However, the following sections of the SRA Code of Conduct are of particular interest:

 The principles apply to solicitors or managers of authorised bodies who are practising from an office outside the UK.
 They also apply if you are a lawyer-controlled body practising from an office outside the UK.